 Happening across that video led Carlos “to one of the best experiences of my life.”

-At the Product College, Carlos fell in love with the growth mindset that the instructors fostered in him and his fellow students.
+At Make School, Carlos fell in love with the growth mindset that the instructors fostered in him and his fellow students.
 He explained, “From day one, they teach you that you have to get rid of the voices that tell you you can’t do something.
 If you can’t do something, you can’t do it YET.
 You have to keep learning, you have to get out of your comfort zone.”

 “I loved being around people that shared the goal of becoming better developers,” Carlos added, “and Make School's environment made it really easy for us to support and learn from each other.
 That definitely boosted my learning and my growth as a person and as a developer.”